 can present further information on other reporting requirements.

-Why register a Slovenian limited liability company?
+Why register a Slovenian limited liability company in 2021?

 As we presented above, the subsidiary can take the form of a limited liability company or of a joint stock company.
 The limited liability is generally preferred as it provides attractive conditions for its founders and it benefits from a lower capital.
 Its registration can differ based on the legal nature of its founders (natural persons or legal entities).